 The paper will discuss the simulation process and program functions in detail.
-High-level flow charts along with pseudo code and tables, will explain the program components.
+High-level flow charts along with pseudocode and tables will explain the program components.
 An example simulation will then be presented to illustrate the simulation process.
 A few different scenarios based on customized settings in the submenus will be presented along with summaries.
 Applicable uses, enhancements, and other possible program functions will be discussed.
 Lastly, some concluding remarks will summarize the project work.
-Appendices contain all applicable code.
+Appendices contain all application code.

 To run the Power Sim Investment program correctly the following are required:

 • MATLAB Student Version v13 or greater (developed on v14)

 • Computer running at least 512 MB RAM (1 GB recommended)